 The Basilica of the Sacred Heart is Montmartre’s jewel that fascinates because of its colossal dimensions and its peculiar architecture.
 But what do you know about it?
 Here are three quirky facts about the Sacré Coeur.
 [Read more]

 Did you know?
-4 anecdotes about Notre-Dame de Paris
+Here are 4 anecdotes about Notre-Dame de Paris in anticipation of its reopening.

 It's one of the most emblematic monuments in Paris!
-Notre-Dame de Paris Cathedral, located on the Ile de la Cité, is brimming with history and secrets!
-To discover some of them, click here!
+Notre-Dame de Paris cathedral, located on the Île de la Cité, is brimming with stories and secrets!
+As it prepares to reopen, here are a few anecdotes about it!
 [Read more]

 Strange asymmetry